Mortgage Basics #Home Buying #Real Estate #Renewal and Refinancing

 Table of contents

-CMHC recently released their 2024 Mortgage Consumer Survey, which surveyed 3,866 Canadians who were mortgage consumers in the last 18 months.
-This survey sheds light on the state of the housing market in Canada and how buyers are strategizing to become homeowners.
+The Canada Mortgage and Housing Corporation (CMHC) recently released its 2025 Mortgage Consumer Survey, which surveyed 3,968 first-time buyers, renewers, refinancers, or repeat buyers about their views on homeownership and mortgages in Canada.
+This survey sheds light on the state of the housing market and how buyers are strategizing to become homeowners.

 Key Takeaways

-• The rise of digital platforms has given homebuyers alternatives to traditional methods for finding their perfect home and funding a mortgage.
+- The rise of digital platforms has made it easier for homebuyers to shop for rates and get a mortgage pre-approval.

 Market Trends and Buyer Behaviours